A fire at a Georgia chemical plant is forcing evacuations and road closures - Local News 8

 “I want to strongly ask all of you to please spread the word to stay away from this area at this point,” Levett said.
 “It’s burning pretty good.
 We’re trying to get that under control, but at the same time we’re also trying to get the traffic under control.”

 Roads are closed in the area, and residents between Sigman Road and Interstate 20 were asked to evacuate.
-Additionally, the interstate is expected to be blocked in both directions between Salem Road and Turner Hill.
+Additionally, the interstate is blocked in both directions between Salem Road and Turner Hill.
+The sheriff said he will ask for assistance from the Georgia Department of Public Safety and the Georgia State Patrol.

 Those north of Sigman were asked to shelter in place and keep their windows closed.